Updated: Oct 6

-5 weeks ago, I posted the VLOG about coping skills and I’ve mention self-harming.
-If you missed this VLOG I placed the link here.
+Five weeks ago, I posted the VLOG about coping skills and mentioned self-harming.
+If you missed this VLOG, I placed the link here.

 A huge thank you to you if you subscribed to my channel.
-I really appreciate that you are here.
-If you are new to my channel, welcome, and please subscribe as this is free and you will help me to grow the channel.
+I appreciate that you are here.
+If you are new to my channel, welcome, and please subscribe as this is free, and you will help me to grow the channel.

-All educational or specialist staff working with children, young people, are likely to encounter children or young people who self-harm at some point of their school career.
+All educational or specialist staff working with children, and young people, are likely to encounter children or young people who self-harm at some point in their school career.

-I worked with at least 5 children who self-harmed and I really understand that this is not easy for some adults especially if you never had any training about that topic and you feel like running away from the situation when witnessing.
+I worked with at least five children who self-harmed, and I understand this is not easy for some adults, especially if you have never had any training about that topic.
+You feel like running away from the situation when witnessing it.

-Self-harm is distressing for all concerned and many who work in children’s services feel not equipped to deal with it.
+Self-harm is distressing for all concerned, and many working in children's services feel unprepared to deal with it.

-Ignorance, fear, and misunderstanding may be the reasons why the National Institute for Health and Clinical Excellence (NICE, 2004) has found that staff frequently have a negative attitude towards those who carry out acts of self-harm, particularly those who harm themselves repeatedly.
+Ignorance, fear, and misunderstanding may be why the National Institute for Health and Clinical Excellence (NICE, 2004) has found that staff frequently have a negative attitude towards those who carry out acts of self-harm, particularly those who repeatedly harm themselves.

-I will place the link to a few self-harming handbooks and guides that were designed to provide basic knowledge and awareness of the facts and issues behind self-harm in children and young people, with advice about ways staff can respond.
+I will place the link to a few self-harming handbooks and guides designed to provide basic knowledge and awareness of the facts and issues behind self-harm in children and young people, with advice about how staff can respond.

-It is not a definitive guide and does not replace official guidance issued by professional bodies or government policies but provides a clear and simple starting point for easy reference.
-I was using these guides when supporting my children and myself in dealing with self-harm.
+It is not a definitive guide and does not replace official guidance issued by professional bodies or government policies.
+Still, it provides a clear and straightforward starting point for easy reference.
+I used these guides to support my children and myself in dealing with self-harm.

-I strongly believe that all educational staff should be trained on what it is and how to react when witnessing self-harming as our first response it’s extremely important for children and young people’s future behaviour.
+I firmly believe that all educational staff should be trained on what it is and how to react when witnessing self-harming as our first response.
+It's crucial for children and young people's future behaviour.

 I strongly believe that our duties as educators are:

-be able to act sensitively and appropriately in supporting each child or young person to be emotionally well through interventions such as yoga, meditation, social skills groups where children or young people can increase self-esteem, learn self-regulation or explore more positive options on how to problem-solve.
+Act sensitively and appropriately in supporting each child or young person to be emotionally well through interventions such as yoga, meditation, and social skills groups where children or young people can increase self-esteem, learn self-regulation or explore more positive options on how to problem-solve.

 To refer the child to CAHMS for more specialistic help